50+ Examples of Greetings in English

 Greetings are the conversation starters, no matter whether you are talking to someone face to face or over the phone.
 As a greeting creates the first impression, it plays a vital role in determining whether the conversation will go well or not.

 The most common formal greeting is “hello,” and “hi” is the most popular way of greeting informally.
 The way one should greet someone exclusively depends on the setting and the kind of relationship they maintain.
-You greet your close friends casually, whereas you are expected to maintain formality while greeting someone in a professional setting.
+You greet your close friends casually, whereas you are expected to maintain formality while greeting someone professionally.

 examples of greetings